Abby Dowse Rocks A Colorful Bikini & Strappy Heels On Instagram

-Abby Dowse sizzled in the latest addition that was shared with her 2.7 million fans.
-The snapshot was added to her feed on Tuesday, and it saw her back in a bikini.
+Abby Dowse sizzled in the latest addition that she shared with her 2.7 million fans.
+She added the snapshot to her feed on Tuesday, and it saw her back in a bikini.

-The sizzling snap captured the model striking a pose in front of a floor-length mirror that was surrounded by a white frame.
+In the sizzling snap, the model was captured while striking a pose in front of a floor-length mirror that was surrounded by a white frame.
 She sat indoors in front of a white couch, and there was a window to her left with sheer curtains that allowed an abundance of sunlight to spill in over her figure.
 She sat on a wood floor, stretching her feet out in front of her and resting the majority of her weight on one hand.
-She tucked the opposite elbow near her chest and held her cell phone in her hand, ensuring she captured the perfect angle.
+She tucked the opposite elbow near her chest and held her cellphone in her hand, ensuring she captured the perfect angle.

 Abby showed off her bombshell body in a vibrant bikini that did her nothing but favors.
 The top of the garment featured a halterneck style with thick straps that secured over her toned shoulder and arms.
-Its cups were printed with a funky, animal-print pattern and its impossibly small cups showed off her voluptuous assets.
-The garment had another set of thin strings that were worn over her ribs, while the bottom of the piece cut off well above her navel, leaving her muscular abs in view.
+Its cups were printed with a funky animal-print pattern, and its small cups showed off her voluptuous assets.
+The garment had another set of thin strings that she wore over her ribs, while the bottom of the piece cut off well above her navel, leaving her muscular abs in view.

 Fans have been loving the most recent update to her page, and it's already garnered more than 13,000 likes and 300-plus comments.

-“As usual superb looking classy and so natural,” one follower gushed, adding a single red heart emoji to the end of their comment.
+"As usual superb looking classy and so natural," one follower gushed, adding a single red heart emoji at the end of their comment.

 "In this moment I would like to be with you, you are a woman to adore every second of the day," another fan raved.